tokuda-lab/tokuda-lab.github.io/_news/2023-06-26-R01-Arrhythmia-Ablation-via-Robotic-Catheterization.md

 weight: 4
 ---

-Our collaborative team, consisting of scientists and clinician from Georgia Institute of Technology (Georgia Tech), Johns Hopkins University (JHU), and Brigham and Women's Hospital (BWH), have received a new R01 grant entitled "Improved arrhythmia ablation via MR-guided robotic catheterization and multimodal clinician feedback" from the National Institute of Biomedical Imaging and Bioengineering.
+Our collaborative team, consisting of scientists and clinicians from Georgia Institute of Technology (Georgia Tech), Johns Hopkins University (JHU) and Brigham and Women's Hospital (BWH) have received a new R01 grant entitled "Improved arrhythmia ablation via MR-guided robotic catheterization and multimodal clinician feedback" from the National Institute of Biomedical Imaging and Bioengineering.

-With this 4-year, $2.5M grant, we will develop a multi-modal feedback-based navigation system and MR- compatible robotic platform that enables precise, continuous, and permanent lesion creation during MR-guided radiofrequency ablation (RFA) for atrial fibrillation (AF) treatment.
+With this 4-year, $2.5M grant, we will develop a multimodal feedback-based navigation system and MR- compatible robotic platform that enables precise, continuous, and permanent lesion creation during MR-guided radiofrequency ablation (RFA) for atrial fibrillation (AF) treatment.